jason-ehrlicher/Capstone-Forecast-Golf/README.md

 ## Website Summary and Application Flow

-ForeCast Golf is a dynamic platform aimed at revolutionizing golf course management with a user-friendly interface and advanced features.
-It is designed to provide real-time insights, weather updates, and tools for event scheduling and team management.
+ForeCast Golf is a comprehensive golf course management application designed to streamline operations, optimize decision-making, and enhance the overall golfing experience.
+This application provides a centralized platform for golf course managers, administrators, and staff to track daily rounds played, manage events using a calendar interface, access weather data and forecasts, and gain insights through data visualizations and reports.

 [ForeCast Golf](https://docs.google.com/document/d/1EcNyStuKZMT6oxdce0QkIrljRRvrvcrXnfQdPf7P0r8/edit?usp=sharing)